nicholas0g/biblio-enigma/README.md

 and he must click on a checkbox to a "declaration of non-commercial use of data" (read in full through a dedicated page link).

-This part of the project will use: HTML5, JavaScript, CSS3 and JQuery.
+This part of the project will use: HTML5, JavaScript, CSS3, JSON,JQuery.

 Back-end:
 TTD